JonJRich/sunlamp/README.md

 # Mood Lamp

-An LED lamp with variable and programable warmth for Raspberry Pi that on [Balena](https://www.balena.io)
+An LED lamp with variable and programable warmth for Raspberry Pi on [Balena](https://www.balena.io)

 **Currently Work In Progress**